exasol/bucketfs-java/doc/user_guide/user_guide.md

 It's a common use-case test scenarios to create small files of well-defined content and upload them to BucketFS.
 Most of the time those are configuration files.

-Use the following convenience method to write a string directly to a file in a bucket.
+Use the following convenience method to write a string directly to a file in a bucket:

 ```java
 bucket.uploadStringContent(content, destination);